Food losses are close to zero in a flour mill

 Bran removed during milling is frequently added to breakfast cereals and baked products for it is regarded as an excellent source of fiber.
 It is also widely used in animal feed.

-The current EU-funded ValBran project also aims to develop novel techniques for enhancing the value of wheat bran derived from flour mills.
+The EU-funded ValBran project also aims to develop novel techniques for enhancing the value of wheat bran derived from flour mills.
 The main objective is to develop biotechnological and green chemistry pathways for the production of high added-value surfactant molecules with low environmental impact.